AuraOne / Resources / AuraOne Open

 Academic eval researchers: people publishing rubric-heavy work who want reviewers and peers to run the artifact without a 30-page setup document.

-It is also useful for open-source eval maintainers, policy teams, trust and safety teams, and anyone tired of treating rubrics as copy-paste text instead of structured artifacts.
+It is also useful for community eval maintainers, policy teams, trust and safety teams, and anyone tired of treating rubrics as copy-paste text instead of structured artifacts.

 What to try first